serlo/.github/profile/README.md

 <img width="75%" alt="The team of Serlo Education e.V." src="https://raw.githubusercontent.com/serlo/.github/main/assets/serlo-team.jpg" />

 Hey! 👋 Welcome to Serlo Education's GitHub!<br/> Our vision is a diverse, free and open education for everyone.
-Everybody should be able to fufill their potential in the educational system – regardless of financial possibilities or social background.
+Everybody should be able to fulfill their potential in the educational system – regardless of financial possibilities or social background.